toto-haricot/machine-learning/README.md

 # Machine Learning

-The aim of this repository is to implement from scratch, ie. using only numpy and python most basic libraries, classical machine learning algorithms.
+The aim of this repository is to implement from scratch, using only numpy and python most basic libraries, classical machine learning algorithms.
 We will go through the following algorithms :

 ### Logistic Regression

-Work in progress 🚧 </br>
+In the repository `logistic_regression/` you will find a python script `LogisticRegression` that defines a class which can be used to create binary logistic regression classification models.
+Comes along a python notebook that tests the model on the *diabetes dataset*. </br>

 ### Linear Regression